zilexa/manjaro-gnome-post-install/README.md

 ## Quick Guide
-_Download Manjaro, Gnome edition:_
+_1. Download Manjaro, Gnome edition:_
 https://manjaro.org/download/

-_Create a USB stick with the image._ \
+_2. Create a USB stick with the image._ \
 If on Gnome, go to Disks, select the usb stick, go to the 3-dot menu and select "restore from image". \
 If not on Linux, use [Rufus](https://rufus.ie/en/) for Windows or [UNetbootin](https://unetbootin.github.io/) for Linux/MacOS/Windows.

+_3. Configure BIOS to not use legacy BIOS, enable boot from USB_ UEFI Bios still supports booting from legacy bios.
+This is the moment to disable legacy bios to ensure EFI boot is used.
+Changing this after installing an OS will prevent you from booting.

-_Boot into Live via USB_
+_4. Boot into Live via USB_
-- Figure out the F-key that will show the boot menu of your system.
-Select the USB stick.
+- Google your motherboard, miniPC or laptop brand + Boot Menu Key to find out which key will allow you to select the boot device.
+- Turn your system off, insert USB.
+Turn on the system and tap the correct F-key until you get a menu that allows you to select your USB stick (usually brand name).
 - When booted and not connected via ethernet: go to the top-right system icons, click, select "WiFi not connected > Select network and connect to WiFi.

-- Launch the installer.
+_5. Launch installer_
+After the boot from live USB process has finished, you can use Manjaro already and see how it works or continue installing it permanently.
+- First, make sure you have internet connection, the top right icons allow you to find your WiFi and connect if you are not linked via ethernet.
-- During installation, select your preffered language (like British English en_GB) and locale (like nl_NL) and keyboard (like "_**US - Euro on 5**_").
+- During installation, select your preffered language (like British English en_GB) and locale (like nl_NL) and keyboard (Note for EU users that prefer US International keyboard layout, there is a "_**US - Euro on 5**_").
-- Make sure you select the correct drive to install on (NVME SSD recommended!)
+- Make sure you select the correct drive to install on.
+You want to install on an NVME SSD.
 - Select **_"Erase disk"_** and **_"BTRFS"_** as file system.
 Also make sure to select **_no swap_**.